List of N Idioms:

 - I promise I’ll spend more time with you after tax season is over but for now I’ve got to keep my nose to the grindstone.

-- This is the first semester at exam time that I don’t have to keep my nose to the grindstone since I only had term papers to write and I finished them early.
+- This is the first semester that I don’t have to keep my nose to the grindstone since I only had term papers to write and I finished them early.

 - I hate to say this but my father looks down on anyone who doesn’t come from a wealthy background.